VinayakWankhade/weather_ai/README.md

-# Sanchai Weather AI
+# Weather AI

 ## Advanced RAG System for Meteorological Intelligence

 ![App Demonstration](assets/app_demonstration.png)

-Sanchai Weather AI is a production-grade Retrieval-Augmented Generation (RAG) platform designed to provide conversational meteorological insights.
+Weather AI is a production-grade Retrieval-Augmented Generation (RAG) platform designed to provide conversational meteorological insights.
 It leverages a sophisticated reasoning engine to synthesize real-time telemetry with historical context, providing a highly accurate and context-aware user experience.

 The project is built with a focus on resource efficiency and democratized access, utilizing open-weights models and free-tier API integrations without compromising on professional standards or architectural integrity.